-Ginny gave up and obliged.
 "Harry's fine.
 You haven't seen him in a while though, have you?
-Maybe you should come over for dinner tonight."
+Nip over for dinner later."

-Ginny nodded, swallowing her lunch.
 "Shame you're dating a muggle.
-If he was a wizard, he could apparate from there to here in a second."
+If he were a wizard, he could have already apparated from there to here."

-When their chuckles subsided, Ginny added, "but seriously, how's it between you two?"
+When their chuckles subsided Ginny added, "How's it between you two?"

 Ginny's suggestive eyebrow wiggling returned.
 "Maybe not serious enough.
 Maybe you need to give him a little encouragement to propose."

+"He is a decent sort."
 Hermione pushed her plate forward.
-"You can have some of my chicken salad.
+"You can have the rest of my chicken salad.
 I'm not that hungry."

 Ginny gladly pulled the plate in front of her.
 "Come over for dinner on Saturday, 'Mione.
 Neville's stopping by as it is."

 "Oh, and how is he doing?
-He doesn't show up at the flat for Luna anymore, they usually just meet somewhere."
+He doesn't often come round the flat for Luna these days; they meet elsewhere."

-"He actually just got back from a mission out east.
+"Neville's just got back from a mission out east.
 Didn't Luna tell you?
-I was supposed to go with him, but ever since my tummy started showing the Ministry's got me doing strictly auror paper work.
+I was supposed to go with him, but ever since my bump started showing the Ministry's got me doing strictly auror paperwork.
 It's horrendous."

-"He just came back from Russia, and you know I can't tell you what for, that's auror top secret business."
-Ginny smiled, adding a moment later, "but as for Luna, I can tell you why she's been working late.
-The whole enchantist department is down there trying to formulate a spell for the Ministry to clean up this whole Death Eater business."
+"He just came back from Novosibirsk, a minor mission."
+Ginny waved her hand to dismiss a trifle fact.
+"As for Luna, I can tell you why she's been working late.
+The whole enchantist department is down there trying to formulate a spell for the Ministry to clean up the whole Death Eater business."

 "What business is that?
-I remember Luna mentioning something about being assigned to create some new sort of spell that they were going to use on Azkaban prisoners, but—"
+I remember Luna mentioning something about a spell they were going to use on Azkaban prisoners—"

-"That's the one, and from what I've heard at work today, they've finalized it.
+"That's the one.
+They've finalized it.
 It's just awaiting Ministry approval and then the prototype is going to be tested—"